emmab725/emmab725.github.io/Twitter/Twitter-Report.md

 As social media becomes more prominent in everyday life among many generations, it can be a useful tool in disseminating information, especially related to emergency events and preparedness.
 Wang et al.’s study analyzes the spatial and temporal patterns of wildfire-related tweets in attempt to analyze the content as well as evaluate the role of “opinion leaders” during these disasters.

-Wang et al (2016) analyzed Twitter data for wildfires in California, finding that the social media data can enhance "situational awareness and provide useful information on disaster situations.
+Wang et al. (2016) analyzed Twitter data for wildfires in California, finding that the social media data can enhance "situational awareness and provide useful information on disaster situations.
 By analyzing the spatial and temporal patterns of these wildfire-related tweets, Wang et al. were able to characterize the disaster across space and time.
 By conducting a network analysis, they were also able to evaluate how disaster-related information was spread, and who the dominant users spreading this knowledge were.

 Holler (2021) is studying Twitter data for Hurricane Dorian on the Atlantic coast, finding that in spite of tending news and social media content regarding a false narrative of risk, original Tweets still clustered significantly along the real hurricane track, and only along the hurricane track.

 Reproducing and replicating spatial research of Twitter data continues to be relevant as social media continues to grow as a prominent news source.
 However, there are ethical questions and concern that arise when using this data involving consent and transparency of the data use.
 Read more about the ethics of volunteered geographic information (VGI) [here](https://emmab725.github.io/blog-posts/ethics.html).

-In his replication study, I will analyze tweets about the Covid-19 vaccine to explore the question: are patterns of social media activity about the Covid-19 vaccine representative of Covid-19 vaccination rates?
+In this replication study, I will analyze tweets about the Covid-19 vaccine to explore the question: are patterns of social media activity about the Covid-19 vaccine representative of Covid-19 vaccination rates?
+It is interesting to replicate Wang et al. (2016)'s study with Covid-19 vaccine data as it allows us to see where the vaccine is more widely talked about, which could indicate areas with higher vaccination rates.
+This will give insight to the social demographic makeup of the United States regarding the vaccine.

 ## Original Study Information